 COVID-19 Hearing Procedures

-Procedures are as of May 1, 2020 as recommend by the Division of Property Valuation and Review (PVR).
-As this is an evolving situation, these procedures are subject to change.
+Procedures are as of April 1, 2020 as recommend by the Division of Property Valuation and Review (PVR).
+These procedures are subject to change.

 - Develop a plan that works best for your office and allows you to stay in compliance with the restrictions caused by Covid-19.
 Towns should follow the guidance from the Agency of Commerce and Community Development (ACCD) from the Governor’s Office about what specific sectors, including Town Offices, are allowed to do.
 Review the Return to Work Guidance for specific dates and scroll down to Municipalities to see specific guidance for your offices.